 Lancaster, Los Angeles County

-The Antelope Valley Poppy Reserve has been a popular spot this year.
+The Antelope Valley Poppy Reserve had been a popular spot in 2017.
 With orange covered hills full of poppies, it’s been one of the more Instagrammed wildflower locations.
 There are also other wildflowers at the reserve so you’ll get somewhat of a variety.

 Since this location has been so popular, the weekends have been extremely busy.
 If you’re planning a visit, try for a weekday.
 But even then, don’t be surprised by the number of visitors waiting to drive in.
 Fellow rambler Terry Goldstein told me about her recent visit.
 “We got there around 11:30[am], the car line to park was so long so we parked on the side of the road and walked in,” she says.